ShawnDriscoll/Graphical-Dice-Roll-Results/README.rst

 * **PyQt5 5.15.7**

-  PyQt5 is the framework used for displaying the Window GUI and buttons, etc.
+  PyQt5 is the default framework used for displaying the Window GUI and buttons, etc. If you're using PyQt6, PySide2, or PySide6 instead, you don't need to install PyQt5.

+* **qtpy 2.3.1**

+  qtpy automatically uses whatever version of PyQt or PySide you have installed.

 * **numpy 1.23.5**